swaroopg92/penpa-edit/README.md

 	4. Paste the URL (CTRL + V on windows).
 	5. Click "Shorten"
 4. Cancel: close the window

+* Extra Options (puzzle_output_file -> GMPuzzle output:)
+1. This allows user to generate a text file output that follows the submission formatting rules for GMPuzzles (https://tinyurl.com/GMPuzzlesFormatting).
+2. It currently supports (this list will constantly be updated):
+	* classicsudoku
+	* thermosudoku
+	* kurotto
+3. How to use it?
+	1. Create a Puzzle in "Edit: Problem" mode.
+	2. Select "Solution Mode" and fill in the solution (Grey shading, Blue numbering).
+	3. click on Share -> Extra Options -> puzzle_output_file.
+	4. In the "Header" area, type the puzzle type you are creating.
+	5. click on "GMPUzzle output" button and then click anywhere outside to close this window.
+	6. Specify your required filename and click "Download" button.
+		* Template: [Constructor Initials]-[SubmissionID]-[Genre]-[ShortTitle].txt
+		* Example: SG-012-kurottu-pairs.txt

 ### Stop Watch
 * start - starts the timer.
 Lowest precision is 1/10th of a second.